Skip to main content

 • Thumb IP joint

-• Thumb metacarpal head
+• Thumb metacarpal head and neck

-• FPL tendon
+• FPL tendon with Notta’s nodule

 Pathophysiology

 • Abnormal collagen degeneration and synovial proliferation cause the FPL tendon to thicken relative to the A1 pulley, and this disrupts normal tendon gliding.
+Biopsies have consistently shown large amounts of fibroblasts and mature collagen without degenerative or inflammatory changes, arguing against an infectious, inflammatory, or degenerative etiology.9

 Incidence and Related Conditions

 • Pediatric trigger thumb is a separate entity from adult, acquired trigger thumb.
+It is difficult to determine if trigger thumb is present from birth, because infants tend to close their hands for much of the time.

 Differential Diagnosis

-• Congenital hypoplastic thumb extensors
+• Congenital hypoplastic or absence thumb extensors

 • Thumb fracture